oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/switch.md

 ## Loading

-Add a loading animation to the component with the `loading` props, the props is a`boolean`
+Add a loading animation to the component with the `loading` property, the property is a`boolean`

 </card>